bradhackinen/vminhash/README.md

 jac_matrix = jaccardMatrix([fingerprint0,fingerprint1,fingerprint2])
 ```
 ### cardinality estimates
-The cardinality of a fingerprint (that is, the number of distict hashes used to generate it) can be estimated with the `cardinality` method:
+The cardinality of a fingerprint (that is, the number of distinct hashes used to generate it) can be estimated with the `cardinality` method:
 ```python
 n = hasher.cardinality(fingerprint)
 ```
 #### A Note on bias correction
 Accurately estimating the cardinality of a set from its fingerprint is a little tricky.
-The method used in Datasketch MinHash has a huge downward bias, and more accurate methods usually involve completely different hashing algorithms (which can't simultaneously compute jaccard similarity).
-The implementation in this module uses a simple bias-corrected maximum likelyhood estimator to significantly increase the accuracy.
+The method used in Datasketch MinHash has a huge downward bias, and more accurate methods usually involve completely different hashing algorithms (which can't simultaneously compute Jaccard similarity).
+The implementation in this module uses a simple bias-corrected maximum likelihood estimator to significantly increase the accuracy.
 The only complication is that the bias correction must be calculated empirically.
 The module has the required code at the end of the `__init__.py` file.
-Pre-computed bias correction coefficients are stored in __bias_coef.npy__, and should load automatically.
+Pre-computed bias correction coefficients are stored in `bias_coef.npy`, and should load automatically.